Jessicalong627/fitness-tracker/README.md

 # Fitness-Tracker
-## An app that allows you to track your daily fitness activity everyday in a calendar along.
+### An app that allows you to track your daily fitness activity everyday in a calendar.